 Installing an Attic Tent

 The type of attic access you have will determine what size you need.
 Installation of an attic tent is relatively simple.
-Measure the inside width and length of the rough frame, then pick the closest size of attic tent.
+Measure the inside width and length of the rough frame, then pick the attic tent closest in size.
 Attic tents can vary in size but you do not need exact measurements in order to install them properly.
 Due to their flexibility, you have about a 2-3” margin of error.

 When measuring for attic stairs that pull down from the ceiling, make sure you take into account the stair rails.
 They need to fit inside the tent when folded up to ensure a good seal.
 The attic tent is fixed to the floor of the attic or the frame of the entrance using a staple gun, and the seams are sealed with silicone caulk in order to create an airtight seal.